afontenot/pyweight/docs/md/Basic Usage.md

 calorie intake, it wouldn't make sense to continue the straight line from the previous period of your diet.
 If you eat less than before, we should expect your weight of weight loss to increase.
-Therefore Pyweight will begin a new linear segment for the diet every time it suggests an adjustment.
+Therefore PyWeight will begin a new linear segment for the diet every time it suggests an adjustment.
 Each new segment has an extra consraint: it is forced to be continuous with each preceding segment.
 See the [Technical Concepts](Technical%20Concepts.html) page for more about